 My Journey Through Vancouver

-What followed was not just driving but also documenting.
-Every journey, whether long, short, routine, or spontaneous, became part of a growing dataset.
+What followed was not just driving around but also documenting.
+Every journey, whether long, short, routine or spontaneous, became part of a growing dataset.
 Although I began driving earlier, I only started logging data in October 2024.
-However, for this project, I have only used a part of that data, as I continue to log trips as they come.
-With 163 trips between November 2022 and March 2025, covering a total of 8,337 kilometers, the data is more than just numbers.
-It is a story where each data point reflects a choice, a mood, or a moment in transition.
+What you are going to see here is just a part of that data, as I continue to log trips as they come.
+With 194 trips between November 2022 and August 2025, covering a total of 9,100 kilometers, the data is more than just numbers.
+It is a story where each data point reflects a choice, a mood or a moment in transition.
 These trips, when placed on a map, begin to reveal the broader rhythm of how and where I moved over time.

 Before You Begin: How To Read This Story